Albert E. Kahn

-Albert Eugene Kahn (May 11, 1912 – September 15, 1979) was an American journalist, photographer, and author.
+Albert Eugene Kahn (May 11, 1912 – September 15, 1979) was an American journalist, author, publisher, and photographer.
 He is known chiefly for his books Sabotage!
-The Secret War Against America (1944), related to Nazi and German-American subversive activities in the United States; and The Great Conspiracy: The Secret War Against Soviet Russia (1946).
+The Secret War Against America (1942), related to Nazi and German-American subversive activities in the United States; and The Great Conspiracy: The Secret War Against Soviet Russia (1946).
 The latter described leading Soviet communists as foreign spies, based on their confessions at the Moscow Trials.

-For a time during the 1930s, Kahn had been a member of the Communist Party in the United States, but had changed his thinking by the 1940s and opposed it and the Cold War.
-In the late 1940s he was blacklisted and unable to gain publication by a mainstream publisher until 1962.
-In the early 1950s, he and Angus Cameron, an editor formerly with Little, Brown who had also been blacklisted, founded Cameron & Kahn publishers.
+For a time during the Great Depression, Kahn had been a member of the Communist Party, but he changed his thinking within a few years and opposed the Party.
+In the early-to-mid 1940s, he authored or co-authored several successful books of investigative journalism.
+At the end of the decade, however, he found himself blacklisted and unable to gain publication by a mainstream publisher.
+In response, he and Angus Cameron, an American editor who had also been blacklisted, formed their own publishing house, Cameron & Kahn.
+The blacklist eventually eased for Kahn in the 1960s and he resumed his career as an author.

-Albert E. Kahn's father, Moritz Kahn, was a senior engineer in Albert Kahn Associates, and worked with his two brothers there, Albert Kahn and inventor Julius Kahn.

 Early life and education

 Kahn was born in London, England in 1912 to an affluent, politically conservative Jewish family.
-His father Moritz was one of three brothers and became an engineer.
-His brothers were Albert Kahn, who became known in the United States and internationally as an industrial architect, and inventor Julius Kahn.
-Albert Kahn founded Albert Kahn Associates in Detroit, Michigan, in which his brothers were associates.
-Albert Kahn Associates established an office in Moscow in 1930 to train and supervise Soviet architects and engineers, and to design industrial facilities.
-Moritz Kahn had the lead to set up the Kahn brothers' Soviet Union operation in the early 1930s as a collaboration with Gosproekstroi, the Soviet office for industry.
+His father Moritz was a successful engineer.
+Moritz's two accomplished brothers were Albert Kahn, who became known throughout the U.S. and internationally as an industrial architect, and inventor Julius Kahn.
+Moritz's brother Albert had founded the architectural firm, Albert Kahn Associates, in Detroit, Michigan.
+In 1930, the firm established an office in Moscow to train and supervise Soviet architects and engineers, and to design industrial facilities.
+Moritz led the effort in the early 1930s to set up the Kahn brothers' Soviet operation, which was done in collaboration with Gosproekstroi (the Soviet office for industry) during the country's first five-year plan.

-Educated in the United States, Kahn attended Phillips Exeter Academy and Dartmouth College, where he was a star athlete.
-His education included Shakespeare.
-Later in life he said that the study of King Lear first awakened in him a sense of injustice.
+Educated in the United States, Albert E. Kahn attended Phillips Exeter Academy and Dartmouth College, where he was a star athlete.
+His education included an intensive reading of Shakespeare.
+Later in life, he said that the study of King Lear first awakened in him a sense of injustice.
 He was Dartmouth Class Poet, graduating in 1932.

 Married in 1934, he and the former Harriet Warner moved to California.
 Their children included writer Brian Kahn.
 There Kahn tried unsuccessfully to become a Hollywood screenwriter.